AAP might not open account in Gujarat, says Amit Shah; Centre, other states can also consider anti-radicalisation cell | Politics

 ''And several states have demanded to ban PFI.
 Such activities of any organisation will not be tolerated in the Modi government," Shah told PTI.

-On whether BJP's announcement in manifesto for setting up an anti-radicalisation cell in Gujarat will be implemented in other states also, Shah said, "It is a good initiative.
+On whether BJP's announcement in manifesto on setting up an anti-radicalisation cell in Gujarat will be implemented in other states also, Shah said, "It is a good initiative.
 Let it be implemented (here) first.
 It will be given a legal shape and its working mechanism will be decided."
 He said radicalisation should be checked not only in Gujarat but in the entire country.
-"And it (anti-radicalisation cell) can be considered at the national level and other states.
-Radicalisation has nothing to do with any sect, but we all know which forces are promoting radicalisation.
-And the entire world is concerned about it," Shah said.
+"And it (anti-radicalisation cell) can be considered at the national level and in other states," Shah said, adding the entire world is concerned about radicalisation.

 Asked about issues such as inflation impacting the election, the Union Home Minister said countries across the world are facing this problem, and India is the least affected among them.